risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 This guide will introduce how to sink data from RisingWave to Apache Iceberg.
 Apache Iceberg is a table format designed to support huge tables.
 For more information, see [Apache Iceberg](https://iceberg.apache.org).

+## Prerequisites

-## Create an Iceberg table
+### Create an Iceberg table

 Before we can create an Iceberg sink in RisingWave, we must create an Iceberg table to data sink to.

-For additional guidance on creating a table and setting up Iceberg, refer to this [quickstart guide](https://iceberg.apache.org/spark-quickstart/) on creating an Iceberg table via Spark.
+For additional guidance on creating a table and setting up Iceberg, refer to this [quickstart guide](https://iceberg.apache.org/spark-quickstart/) on creating an Iceberg table.

 As an example, the following `spark-sql` command creates an Iceberg table named `table` under the database `dev` in AWS S3.
 The table is in a S3 bucket named `my-iceberg-bucket` in region `ap-southeast-1` and under the path `path/to/warehouse`.
 The table has the property `format-version=2` so it supports the upsert option.
 There should be a folder named `s3://my-iceberg-bucket/path/to/warehouse/dev/table/metadata`.